scylladb/scylla-monitoring/docs/source/monitoring_stack.rst

          cluster: cluster1
          dc: dc1

-.. note:: If you want to add your managed cluster to Scylla Monitoring, add the IPs of the nodes as well as the cluster name you used when you `added the cluster`_ to Scylla Manager.
+.. note:: If you want to add your managed cluster to Scylla Monitoring Stack, add the IPs of the nodes as well as the cluster name you used when you `added the cluster`_ to Scylla Manager.
 It is important that the label ``cluster name`` and the cluster name in Scylla Manager match.

 ..  _`added the cluster`: https://scylladb.github.io/scylla-manager/2.2/add-a-cluster.html